SaaS Management vs Software Asset Management: What's the difference

 For Example: When an employee exits the company if their access to SaaS tools like Google Workspace or Dropbox is not revoked in time, it can result in data security breaches or continued costs for unused licenses.

-Given the challenges mentioned, it's clear why specialized SaaS management tools are more effective for handling the complexities of modern software environments.
+Given the challenges mentioned, it's clear why specialized SaaS asset management software are more effective for handling the complexities of modern software environments.

 Case Study: How CloudEagle.ai Enhanced a Media Company's ITAM Strategy